google/gson/Troubleshooting.md

 This will fail with an exception similar to this one: `IllegalStateException: Expected a string but was BEGIN_ARRAY at line 2 column 17 path $.languages`\
 This means Gson expected a JSON string value but found the beginning of a JSON array (`[`).
 The location information "line 2 column 17" points to the `[` in the JSON data (with some slight inaccuracies), so does the JSONPath `$.languages` in the exception message.
 It refers to the `languages` member of the root object (`$.`).\
 The solution here is to change in the `WebPage` class the field `String languages` to `List<String> languages`.

+If you are sure that the JSON data is correct and the exception message is "Expected BEGIN_OBJECT but was ...", then this might indicate that Gson has no built-in adapter for the type.
+Gson then tries to use reflection and expects that the data is a JSON object (hence the error message "Expected BEGIN_OBJECT ...").
+In that case you have to write a custom [`TypeAdapter`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/TypeAdapter.html) for that type.
+If you already wrote a custom adapter, but it is not used, see [this troubleshooting point](#custom-adapter-not-used).

 ## <a id="adapter-not-null-safe"></a> `IllegalStateException`: "Expected ... but was NULL"